How To Host A Sequel Wedding

 Many couples have an intimate ceremony first, with a large celebration later with friends and family.
 The first event is usually where the official, legal documents are signed and the couple are seen as married or in a civil partnership in the eyes of the law.

 The second wedding is usually a much bigger affair.
 The couple will usually invite many more friends and family to this event.
-They might even enjoy a symbolic wedding ceremony with a much larger reception.
+They might even enjoy a symbolic wedding ceremony led by a celebrant with a much larger reception.

 Why choose to have a sequel wedding?